VachhaniNirav/VachhaniNirav/README.md

 </a>
 </div>
 <p>
 I’m a highly analytical and results-oriented software engineer from India, specializing in the design, development, and implementation of scalable, user-focused web applications.
-With expertise in both front-end and back-end development, I create robust solutions that deliver value at every stage of the software development life cycle (SDLC).
+With expertise on both front-end and back-end development, I create robust solutions that deliver value at every stage of the software development life cycle (SDLC).
 </p>
 <p>
 Skilled in agile methodologies, I have experience across all phases of development, including requirements analysis, prototyping, debugging, testing, and production deployment.
 As a methodical problem solver, I thrive in collaborative environments and am equally adept at working independently, leveraging my strong analytical abilities, clear communication, and teamwork skills to drive successful outcomes.